DarkMio/RedditRover/docs/pages/writing_a_plugin.rst

 .. code-block:: config

     [MyBotName]
-    description=This scans for the occurences of 'reddit' is_logged_in=False
+    description=This scans for the occurrences of 'reddit' is_logged_in=False

 Note that this config is only needed if you're using the standard config setup of the base class.
 More about builtin